 - Prof Antonis Kakas - Professor at the Department of Computer Science, University of Cyprus

-- Dr Loizos Michael - Assistant Professor at the Open University of Cyprus.
-Founder and Director of the Computational Cognition Lab, Cyprus
+- Dr Loizos Michael - Assistant Professor at the School of Pure and Applied Sciences, Open University of Cyprus

 - Rob Wortham - PhD Researcher at the University of Bath

-- Tools to support and research the Process of Policy Making, creating Online Deliberation environments supported by AI.
+- Tools to support and research the Process of Policy Making, creating Online Deliberation environments supported by AI (Virginia Dignum)

-- Reactive Planning for Robotics and Agent Based Models – includes the opportunity to create and test code for a Simulation Tool and a Mobile Maker Robot.
+- Reactive Planning for Robotics and Agent Based Models – includes the opportunity to create and test code for a Simulation Tool and a Mobile Maker Robot (Rob Wortham)

-If you would like to work with the reactive planning and the robot, you will need a Windows laptop, as some of the system is based on open source and will not work on a Mac.
+If you would like to work with the reactive planning and the robot, you will need a Windows laptop, as some of the system is based on open source code that does not work on a Mac.

 Note that this event is not on campus, but at Revolution (upstairs) in the centre of Bath, ten minutes walk from Bath Spa train station.

 1 George St